mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 ### Read the code (_and not "just" the diff_ )

-At least for me it's very tempting to just glance my eyes over the _diff_.
+At least for me it is very tempting to just glance my eyes over the _diff_.
 And I normally try my best to avoid this urge and *really*® read the changes.